 Arctic Climate Leadership Challenge (ACLC) never did anything except create a website and fail to attract funding.
 ORI has not done anything but attempt (and so far) fail to attract funding.

-It has rented a store front at the Ballina Ramada Hotel and tried to sell books written by the two owners.
+ORI briefly rented (then abandoned in 2019) a store front at the Ballina Ramada Hotel and tried to sell books written by the two owners.
 The books do not deal with oceanic research.
 ORI’s two “research vessels” are La Boheme and Courage, both docked and moldering in Denmark without moving since 2013.
 Both are in fair to terrible condition.
 Courage is unseaworthy, dismasted and in danger of being hauled ashore and destroyed so as not to become a hazard to navigation.

-ORI has not done ANY oceanic research, ever, period.
+ORI has never done ANY oceanic research, ever, period.

 Since the two ships, La Boheme and Carola are core to the operations of ORI, let’s examine their history and current status.

 Carola/Courage: as currently represented on ORI’s Linkedin page: